Lightroom Tutorial Collection for Beginners (Classic & CC)

 A lot of features might be hidden behind a shortcut or a small menu which you might not see for months if you don’t know it’s there.

-This free Lightroom tutorial rounds up a sum of small, but useful tricks, and a variety of really useful and important hacks to help you speed your workflow and create better images overall.
+This free Lightroom tutorial rounds up a sum of small, but useful tricks, and a variety of really useful and important hacks to help you speed your workflow, batch edit images and create better images overall.

 Learn how to really sculpt the face and make the portrait pop, with dodging and burning in such a way that allows you to take care of intensity, softness and even deal with color shifts.
 Utilize adjustment brushes with the right settings and Lightroom shortcuts.